 - I will be aware of, and responsible for, my own language.
 I will strive to use inclusive language and be open to other terms.

-The LGBTQIA+ floor located in Towers Hall, offers individuals and allies within the LGBTQIA+ community the opportunity to live and learn together.
-Individuals may select this as one of the Living Community preferences within the housing contract and if a random roommate is elected, assignments are completed randomly without regard to assigned sex, gender identity or expression, or sexuality.
+The Rainbow Floors, located in Towers Hall, offer individuals and allies within the LGBTQIA+ community the opportunity to live and learn together.
+The (new!) trans and gender non-conforming (TGNC) floor offers what our TGNC students have been asking for: an opportunity to live amongst individuals who share the TGNC experience, and to do so in a safe, inclusive community.
+The general LGBTQIA+ floor offers a safe, inclusive living community for the full spectrum of queer identities and allies.
+Individuals may select either of these Living Community preferences within the housing contract and if a random roommate is elected, assignments are completed randomly without regard to assigned sex, gender identity or expression, or sexuality.

 In relation to room changes, assignments, and filling vacant spaces in a room, I understand the following:

-- Students will be assigned to the LGBTQIA floor if they preference this community or all other spaces within UWEC residence halls have been filled and spaces is needed to place students.
+- Students will be assigned to the Rainbow Floors if they preference either of these communities, or if all other spaces within UWEC residence halls have been filled and space is needed to place students.

-- If a roommate leaves the room and community, UWEC Housing reserves the right to consolidate and/or fill the vacancy with another student who has expressed interest in this floor.
+- If a roommate leaves the room and community, UWEC Housing reserves the right to consolidate and/or fill the vacancy with another student who has expressed interest in these floors.

-- Failure to adhere to the community living standards and/or exhibiting behavior that is contrary to the spirit of this community, may result in reassignment to a residence hall room outside the LGBTQIA+ Floor.
-The residence hall contract will remain in effect in cases where the student is removed from this community as the contract is for any available space within Housing.
+- Failure to adhere to the community living standards, and/or exhibiting behavior that is contrary to the spirit of this community, may result in reassignment to a residence hall room outside the Rainbow Floors.
+The residence hall contract will remain in effect in cases where the student is removed from either of these communities as the contract is for any available space within Housing.

-- Assignment on this floor is based on availability, and a student’s expressed interest to live in the community does not guarantee such assignment by the University.
+- Assignment on these floors is based on availability, and a student’s expressed interest to live in these communities does not guarantee such assignment by the University.